 Purpose

-To communicate the procedures by which a club may attain recognition through and by the MSU.
+To communicate the procedures by which a Club may attain recognition through and by the MSU.

-To communicate the procedures by which the MSU may revoke, suspend, or otherwise limit the privileges that accompany a club’s recognition status.
+To communicate the procedures by which the MSU may revoke, suspend, or otherwise limit the privileges that accompany a Club’s recognition status.

 New Club Recognition

-Recognition as an MSU club is a privilege that can be withdrawn, in whole or in part, in cases of club policy violations.
+Recognition as an MSU Club is a privilege that can be withdrawn, in whole or in part, in cases of Club policy violations.

-The MSU will not attempt to censor, control, or interfere with any existing club on the basis of its philosophy, beliefs, interests or opinions expressed except for those clubs whose mandates or activities:
+The MSU will not attempt to censor, control, or interfere with any existing Club based on its philosophy, beliefs, interests or opinions expressed except for those Clubs whose mandates or activities:

 Violate federal, provincial, municipal, McMaster University policies or laws;